chromaui/chromatic-docs/src/content/ci/gitlab.md

 ### Disable Shallow Cloning

 GitLab performs a shallow clone by default, which can lead to required patch builds depending on how frequently you run builds between commits.
 In order to avoid this, adjust your workflow to include a `GIT_DEPTH` of `0`.
-This ensures Chromatic can fetch your entire git history, without having to adjust your general `Git strategy` settings:
+This ensures Chromatic can fetch your entire git history, without having to adjust your general `Git strategy` settings within GitLab:

 ```yml
 # .gitlab-ci.yml